IainPerry/ASHURE/README.md

 A modified version of the ashure ASHURE analysis tool, designed to identify Sars-covid-19 variants in Waste-water.
 ------------
+This repository is under development and not ready for public use

 The use of nanopore sequencing with its rapid sequencing make it ideal for testing waste-water for the presence of covid-variants (and other pathogens).
 However the sequencing accuracy remains a significant issue when calling variants.
 Here we leverage RCA to error correct nanopore sequencing error for ARTIC amplicons using a modified version of ASHURE developed by https://github.com/BBaloglu/ASHURE.
 Please read and cite ASHURE for more information.